Cakoww/jwt-php/api/readme.md

-to run it from localhost you have to run the followinf comMand
+to run it from localhost you have to run the following command

 php -S 127.0.0.1:8080